 What Does It Mean to Reframe Stress?

-By reframing whatever it was that happened, you can find the good in the situation.
-What this does is to allow you to put negative things into perspective – especially if you have had a lot of negative events go on in your life.
+By reframing whatever happened, you can find the good in the situation (or, at the very least, the lesson).
+In addition, this allows you to put negative things into perspective – especially if you have had many negative events going on in your life.

 So reframing is something you can use now to deal with stress as well as a way that you can find peace about past stressful things.

 When you reframe how you interpret something stressful, you effectively take away the power of stress.
 By doing this, you don’t carry around that pressure any longer.
 Plus, you’ll feel peace even if your situation isn’t peaceful at all.
-In other words, stress can rage all around you and you can still be in the thick of it, but you’ll not only be calm, you’ll feel calm inside, too.
+In other words, stress can rage all around you, and you can still be in the thick of it, but you’ll not only be calm, but you’ll also feel calm inside too.